reganmaxx/Bus_Pirate_V4/README.md

 Bus_Pirate_V4
 =============

-A GUI enabling easy use of the main functions
+A C# GUI enabling easy use of the main functions of the Dangerous Prototypes Bus Pirate V4